What is the purpose of the ATA certification examination?

 Does the translation demonstrate competent familiarity with translation strategies of various kinds?

 Does the translation demonstrate good writing in the target language?

 What does the certification examination consist of?

-Each type of examination passage is chosen in such a way as to avoid highly specialized terminology challenges requiring research.
-There are indeed terminology challenges, but they can be met with a good general dictionary and a general specialty dictionary (medical, technical, legal, financial).
+Each examination passage is chosen in such a way as to avoid highly specialized terminology challenges requiring research.
+There are indeed terminology challenges, but they can be met with a good general dictionary.

-In addition to the text to be translated, each examination passage includes Translation Instructions, specifying the context within which the translation is to be performed (text source and translation purpose, audience, and medium) and providing specific instructions such as “use U.S. English” or “translate xxx as XXX.”
+In addition to the text to be translated, each examination passage includes Translation Instructions, specifying the context within which the translation is to be performed (text source and translation purpose, audience, and medium) and providing specific instructions such as “text is intended for educated non-specialists” or “translate xxx as XXX.”
 Translation Instructions can be thought of as reflecting the client's expectations, were the examination a real-life translation assignment.

 How is the examination evaluated?

-Graders of the ATA certification examination consistently endeavor to make their grading objective and uniform.
-In reviewing and grading examinations, they are guided largely by three documents:
+Graders of the ATA certification examination are trained to make their grading objective and uniform.
+In reviewing and grading examinations, they are guided largely by two documents:

 The ATA standard for a passing examination is a level of obvious competence with some room for growth.
 Candidates can obtain an idea of what this means in practical terms by consulting the ILR Skill Level Descriptions for Translation Performance.
 A passing grade in the ATA examination is roughly equivalent to a minimum of Level 3 as described in the ILR document.